Journey-West/DeltaVision/README.md

 ## 🌟 Features

 - **Side-by-side comparison** with intelligent difference highlighting
-- **Real-time file watching** to detect new files automatically
+- **File watching** for the "New" folder to detect file changes
-- **Automatic polling** every 10 seconds for constant synchronization
-- **Premium UI** with custom scrollbars, toggle switches, and modern design
-- **Multiple themes** including dark, light, colorful, and seasonal options
+- **Multiple themes** including Tokyo Night, Nord, Night Owl, and Ayu Light
+- **Dynamic keyword highlighting** for custom syntax emphasis
+- **Simple configuration** with JSON-based setup
+- **Timestamp display** for file modification comparison
+- **Specialized for .txt files** with specific naming and content structure
 - **Full offline support** with bundled dependencies for air-gapped environments
-- **Dynamic keyword highlighting** for custom syntax emphasis
-- **Simple configuration** with user-friendly setup wizard
-- **Timestamp display** for quick file modification comparison
 - **Performance optimized** for handling large files and directories

 ## 🚀 Quick Start